mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 custom synthesis passes.
 The major FPGA vendors, AMD and Intel, also develop their own EDA tools for each of their own devices, which are often cheaper or free.
 However, these tools are still proprietary software and cannot be modified by researchers.
 Until recently, there was no freely available, research-grade, open-source EDA tool available for study and improvement.
-That changed with the introduction of Yosys and Nextpnr
+That changed with the introduction of Yosys @Wolf2013.
-@Shah2019.
 Yosys is a capable synthesis tool that can emit optimised netlists for various FPGA families as well as a few silicon process nodes (e.g. Skywater 130nm).
-Nextpnr is a place and route tool that targets various FPGA families.
-Together, they provide a fully open-source, end-to-end EDA toolchain.
 Importantly, for this thesis, Yosys can be modified either by changing the source code or by developing modular plugins that can be dynamically loaded at runtime.
 Due to specific advice from the Yosys development team @Engelhardt2024, TaMaRa will be developed as a loadable C++ plugin.

-// TODO diagram of the synthesis flow
+TODO diagram of the synthesis flow

 = Aims
 This thesis is governed by two overarching aims: